jspuij/TwokaB/docs/pages/index.md

 PM> Install-Package BlazorWebView.Wpf -IncludePrerelease
 ```

-### Add BlazorWebView to your Activity/View, ViewController/View, or Window
+### Add BlazorWebView to Your Activity/View, ViewController/View, or Window.

 Next add the BlazorWebView (it's named like this in every package) to your Activity / View (for Android),
-ViewController / View (for iOS and Mac), or to your window XAML.
+ViewController / View (for iOS and Mac), or your window XAML.
 Make sure that the BlazorWebView gets an
-identifier so we can reference it in a code behind file.
+identifier so we can reference it in a code-behind file.

-### Wire up your Blazor project to the BlazorWebView
+### Wire up Your Blazor Project to the BlazorWebView.

 First, we need to adapt the URL to the Blazor JavaScript.
 It will be loaded from the NuGet assembly by
 referencing a dedicated scheme.
 The URL to the Blazor JavaScript is: